How Much Internet Speed You Need to Work from Home

 How much internet speed you need for sharing large files

-While there are certain requirements around most things you do online, when it comes to jobs that necessitate a large amount of file sharing, the faster your internet is, the better.
+While there are certain requirements for most things you do online, for jobs that necessitate a large amount of file sharing, the faster your internet is, the better.
 That’s not to say you absolutely need fast internet speeds to download and upload large files, but it makes things go much faster and more smoothly.

 Here are a few examples of how long it would take to transfer various sizes of files using common internet speeds.